 Marriage: Mission Possible

-Today Scott of Journey to Surrender will be sharing his Marriage: Mission Possible . . .
+Today Rowan and Mara of Couple Things will be sharing their Marriage: Mission Possible . . .

 If there was only one thing from the story of your marriage that you could share, what would it be?
 What lesson learned, revelation, heart change or profound moment is a testament to God’s plan for marriage?